 “No. It’s not far.
 But everything’s plugged up.”
-He reached the phone over to Derek.
-He sat across from the boy, while he dialed the tow company of the man’s friend.
+He handed the phone over to Derek.
+The man sat across from him while he dialed the tow company of the man’s friend.

 “Listen, I heard plows out on Michigan.
 If you got someone who can pick you up, it’s only a short walk.”

 “Michigan?
 You think a taxi would take me to Cass?”